binzailani3136/crudl-example-express/README.md

 ## About
 This is a [CRUDL](http://crudl.io/) example with [Express](http://expressjs.com/), [MongoDB](https://docs.mongodb.com/manual/) and a REST-API as well as GraphQL.

-* CRUDL is still under development and the syntax might change (esp. with connectors and descriptors).
+* CRUDL is still under development and the syntax might change (esp. with connectors and collections).
 * The relevant part for your admin interface is within the folder crudl-admin-rest/admin/ (resp. crudl-admin-graphql/admin/).
 All other files and folders are generally given when using CRUDL.
 * The collections are intentionally verbose in order to illustrate the possibilites with CRUDL.